xichaow/bank_statement_poc/README.md

 - Various card types (Standard, Gold, Platinum, etc.)
 - Different statement layouts and table structures
 - Multiple transaction types and categories

+## Security and Data Handling

+⚠️ **Important Security Guidelines:**

+- **Use Sample Data Only**: This system is designed for processing financial documents.
+Always use anonymized or sample data for testing and development.
+- **Environment Variables**: Never commit your `.env` file to version control.
+Use the provided `.env.example` as a template.
+- **AWS Credentials**: Ensure your AWS credentials have appropriate permissions and follow the principle of least privilege.
+- **Data Privacy**:
+  - Process only documents you have permission to handle
+  - Be aware that processed data may contain sensitive financial information
+  - Consider data retention and deletion policies for your use case
+  - Ensure compliance with relevant data protection regulations (GDPR, CCPA, etc.)

+### Excluded Files

+The following files are excluded from version control via `.gitignore`:
+- `.env` (environment variables)
+- `logs/` (processing logs)
+- `outputs.csv` (processed data)
+- `output_json/` (JSON outputs)
+- `*.pdf` (input documents)

+### Data Anonymization

+When sharing or demonstrating this system:
+1. Use sample or anonymized financial documents
+2. Replace real names with placeholder values
+3. Use fake account numbers and transaction details
+4. Remove any personally identifiable information (PII)